What is Artist in the School?

 How does the AIS program work?

-- Every Yukon school is allocated a certain number of AIS hours per school year based on their enrollment numbers.
+- Every Yukon school is allocated a certain number of AIS hours to spend working with Artists.
+The base number of hours is 20 per school, per year and increases depending on school enrollment (2.50 additional hours per 50 students).

 - Each school has an Artist in the School representative that coordinates how that school spends their AIS hours.
 Some schools use their AIS hours on one big project involving the whole school, others divide the hours between individual classes.
 Find out more about the program through your AIS school coordinator.